pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

 > [!CAUTION]
 > Do not `cd` into the `src` directory, always execute scripts from the dataset directory like the following.

+> [!CAUTION]
+> Our scripts share some resources, therefore, do not launch them in parallel (even for different datasets).

 2. Post process the signals by filtering them and extract the traces:

 ```bash